• Skip to primary navigation

 Ingredients

 • Brown Sugar: It isn't praline without it!
-I find the brown sugar adds a richer, depth of flavor than white sugar.
+I find that brown sugar adds a richer, depth of flavor than white sugar.

 • Cinnamon: It is the only spice in this recipe.